Astrophysics-UCL/HPCInfo/training/workshop_2016/README.md

-# Linux / HPC training 2015
+# IT training 2016

-This directory contains slides, exercises and their solutions for 2015 workshops.
+This directory contains slides, exercises and their solutions for 2016 workshops.